I'm a blank item. Double click to Edit.

 WEBSITE VERIFICATION

 Journalists and other researchers have taken the problem of web forgeries and scams seriously, and many now offer guides for evaluating information on the Internet.
-Here are a few sites to get you started:
+Here are a couple of sites to get you started:

 FactCheck.org has a page dedicated to debunking false stories.